Werner-Staeblein/Project-2-modified-resubmit/README.md

 ![Logo](assets/icons/icons8-javascript-240.png)

 The logo is shown on all pages of the website.
-The logo likewise is a hpyerlink to restart the quiz if the user either wants to restart a quiz while having started a quiz or once a quiz round is completed and the user decides to play another quiz round (user control)
+The logo likewise is a hpyerlink to restart the trivia if the user either wants to restart a new round of questions while already having started on a round of questions.
+The logo can likewise be clicked by the user to play another trivia round (user control) once a trivia round has been completed.

 On hover, a tooltip is display with information that the quiz can be restarted with click on the logo.